-- Turn off all audio disruptions (phones, messaging alerts, email alerts, etc.)
+- Turn off all audio disruptions (phones, text alerts, messaging alerts, email alerts, etc.).

 - Run a quick test to connect with another Zoom user, or use the Zoom test:

-- You can attend a Zoom hearing on your iPhone/Android with the Zoom app.
+- Video.
 You can join a Zoom hearing on your computer with the Zoom desktop application or with your browser (Chrome is highly recommended).
+You can also attend a Zoom hearing on your iPhone/Android with the Zoom app.
 You may download the Zoom app or desktop client at no cost at https://www.zoomgov.com/download.

 - Always keep your app or browsers up to date for security purposes.